snowplow/marketing-attribution-accelerator/content/modeling/modeling_3.md

 - `path_lookback_days`: Restrict the model to marketing channels within this many days of the conversion (values of 30, 14 or 7 are recommended)
 - `path_transforms`: An array of path transforms and their arguments (see below section **Path Transform Options**)
 - `consider_intrasession_channels`: Boolean.
 If false, only considers the channel at the start of the session (i.e. first page view).
 If true, considers multiple channels in the conversion session as well as historically.
+- `channels_to_exclude`: List of channels to exclude from analysis (empty to keep all channels).
+For example, users may want to exclude the 'Direct' channel from the analysis.

 The default source schemas and tables used by the snowplow_fractribution package are:
 - *derived.snowplow_web_page_views* for the page_views data (page_views_source)